andyjgao/andyjgao/content/notes/faq.md

 title = "FAQ"
 hidden = "true"
 +++
 My book notes are always growing!
-As I finish reading each book, I will upload my them to my [notes page](/notes/).
+As I finish reading each book, I will upload them to my [notes page](/notes/).
 The following is a guide and some commonly asked questions on how to use these notes.

 ### Why did you make a notes page?
 When I tell people I like to read, the first thing they ask for are book recommendations.
 By making this notes page, I will be able to simply refer them here.